kiranbayram/car-adverts-rest-api/README.md

 # Car Adverts REST API
 A RESTful web-service to create, view, modify and delete car adverts.
-Used Play Framework first time.
+Used Play Framework for the first time.
 MongoDB is used for persistence.

 **View all car adverts**
 ----